 Main outcome

-The outcome of interest was asthma exacerbation that was defined based on the American Thoracic Society (ATS)/ European Respiratory Society (ERS) guidelines as worsening of asthma symptom(asthma-related) which requires the use of oral systemic corticosteroids (OCS) , hospitalization or emergency department visits (ED).26 Cases were determined if subjects had at least one asthma exacerbation incident (described above) in the past 6 or 12 months prior to the study visit or enrolment.
+The outcome of interest was asthma exacerbation which t was defined based on the American Thoracic Society (ATS)/ European Respiratory Society (ERS) guidelines as worsening of asthma symptoms (asthma-related) which requires a short course (3-5 days) oral systemic corticosteroids (OCS) use, hospitalization or emergency department (ED) visits.26 Cases were determined if subjects had at least one asthma exacerbation (described above) in the past 6 or 12 months prior to the study visit or enrolment.

-Data on asthma exacerbations, asthma-related OCS use or hospitalization/ED visits, were reported by the parent/child at the study visit or based on study questionnaires or physician records in the past six months preceding the study visit (BREATHE and PASS) or in the past 12 months preceding the study visit (GALA II, PACMAN, SLOVENIA, ESTATe, SAGE, PAGES, and SCSGES).
+Data on asthma exacerbations, asthma-related OCS use or hospitalization/ED visits, were reported by the parent/child at the study visit or based on study questionnaires or physician records: 1) BREATHE, and PASS: hospitalization or OCS use in the past six months preceding the study visit; 2) PACMAN: ED visits or OCS use in the past 12 months preceding the study visit; 3) GALA II, SLOVENIA, ESTATe, SAGE, PAGES, and SCSGES hospitalization/ED visits or OCS use in the past 12 months preceding the study visit.
 In followMAGICS, only data on asthma-related hospitalization or ED visits were available in the past 12 months preceding the study visit.12

 Genotyping